 Buy to Sell Mortgages Summary

-As every landlord or investor’s circumstances and background will differ due to many factors such as the number of properties within their portfolio and the level of equity available for further borrowing.
+As every landlord or investor’s circumstances and the background will differ due to many factors such as the number of properties within their portfolio and the level of equity available for further borrowing.
 As well as the objective for further borrowing, these other circumstances will be taken into consideration by lenders.

 As the options discussed throughout this article are specialist financial products, a specialised broker would be required to review the individual circumstances as mentioned above, and the market conditions in order to provide tailored advice as well as source the best option and rates available.